 krantcents from krantcents presents Personal Best, and says, “A coach or mentor can help you achieve your personal best.

-Lahesha Williams from Career Help for Christians presents 6 Steps To Reinvent Your Career, and says, “How does one start over, or find a niche without having to go back to college for years to become competitive again?
+Lahesha Williams from Moto G4 and Career Help for Christians presents 6 Steps To Reinvent Your Career, and says, “How does one start over, or find a niche without having to go back to college for years to become competitive again?
 Short of becoming your own “preneur”, there are plenty of opportunities to work for another “preneur” as a consultant, or freelancer.
 Following are some tips in getting a fresh start.”